Tag Archives: oviposition

 Are they working?

-To determine whether mosquitoes are ovipositing, just look for egg rafts on the surface of the water (photo below, left).
-You can also check for eggs of Asian tiger mosquitoes (Aedes albopictus) which are oviposited singly or in small groupings on the edges of the container, above the waterline, or on pieces of wood that are floating on the surface (photo below, right).
+To determine whether mosquitoes are ovipositing, look for egg rafts on the surface of the water.
+You can also check for eggs of Asian tiger mosquitoes (Aedes albopictus) on the edges of the container, above the waterline, or on pieces of wood that are floating on the surface.
 If there are eggs and no larvae, the Bti is doing its thing.
-If you see larvae in the water, they are not working — if that’s the case, dump everything and start over or add some fast-acting Mosquito Bits (kills in minutes, just as safe) along with a fresh chunk of Mosquito Dunk.
-Here‘s a great photo on Reddit with several thousand first-instar larvae swimming happily with a non-functioning Mosquito Dunk.
+If you see larvae in the water (video below) dump everything and start over or add some fast-acting Mosquito Bits (kills in minutes, just as safe) along with a fresh chunk of Mosquito Dunk.
 If you don’t trust yourself to ID larvae, send me a pic or tag me on social media.

 Safety